muellerberndt/obfuscation-metrics/README.md

 Given these assumptions, we define *strong* resiliency as a set of transformations and parameters that likely requires the adversary to invest *at least one man-month of work to fully de-obfuscate the program.*

-Note that it is unrealistic to assume that strong resiliency as defined above can be proven in a scientifically sound way anytime soon.
-Initially, we aim for defining guidelines, processes and metrics that enable a human tester to provide a reasonable assessment of whether strong resiliency has been achieved.
-Ideally, experimental data can then be used to verify (or refute) the proposed metrics.

 The situation is analogue to "regular" security testing: For real-world apps, generic, automated static/dynamic analysis in insufficient to prove security of a program.
 Manual verification by an experienced tester is still the only reliable way to achieve security.